-Which is especially good news for us at the moment, in these days when the physical act of sharing bread and wine is limited.
-Even when we can't share Communion/Eucharist/Mass, we can still 'feed' on Jesus spiritually and receive his life.
+Which is especially good news, if the pandemic has affected how you are able to receive Communion/the Eucharist/Mass.
+Even if, for example, we can't share a common cup, we can still 'feed' on Jesus spiritually and receive his life.